-As part of the Bank's risk appetite, the Bank keeps track of all the regulatory deadlines and submissions, in order to prevent supervisory fines, sanctions, penalties and other restrictions that may be imposed by the regulator.
-The Bank also acknowledges that inability or failure to meet regulatory deadlines or misinterpretation of new and updates in regulation, as well as association with AML and financial crime, may result in major repercussions on the reputation of the Bank.
+The Regulatory Affairs function keeps track of all the regulatory deadlines and submissions, in order to prevent supervisory fines, sanctions, penalties and other restrictions that may be imposed by the regulator.
+The Bank acknowledges that inability or failure to meet regulatory deadlines or misinterpretation of new and updates in regulation, as well as association with AML and financial crime, may result in major repercussions on the reputation of the Bank.